obadakhalili/tinygrad-tensor-puzzles/README.md

     draw_examples("arange", [{"input": Tensor([i]), "output": arange(i)} for i in [5, 3, 9]])
    ```

-   In a jupyter notebook, the output is displayed as:
+   In a Jupyter notebook, the output is displayed as:
    ![arange](./assets/arange.svg)

    > [!IMPORTANT]
    > In diagrams, 0's are transparent, positives are orange, and negatives are blue.

-   `draw_examples` uses a composite Hypothesis strategy to generate sample data, which is used here and in testing utilities as will be seen later.
+   `draw_examples` uses a composite [Hypothesis](https://hypothesis.works/) strategy to generate sample data, which is used here and in the test utility, as will be seen later.

 5. `make_test` takes a title, solution, spec function, and other configuration arguments, and performs two things: first, it draws an example depicting your solution's output compared to the spec function's output. second, it returns a test function which when executed will test your solution with a set of drawn sample data.

    Let's take as an example the `ones` puzzle, which given an integer `i` returns a tensor of size `i` filled with ones.
-For the sake of demonstration, let's assume the the solution is implemented incorrectly, returning a tensor of zeros instead of ones.
+For the sake of demonstration, let's assume the solution is implemented incorrectly, returning a tensor of zeros instead of ones.

    ```py
    def ones_spec(out):